uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/business-and-agent-end-to-end-journey.html.md

 The customer must have completed any EOPS for each source of business income required for that tax year and provide information relating to any other income, expenses, allowances or adjustments they may have.
 Software should prompt customers to make sure they have considered the following potential additional income sources (this functionality will be provided through APIs over the next year)

-* Any pension contributions
+* any pension contributions
-* Any pension income
+* any pension income
-* Capital Gains
+* capital gains
-* Income from employment
+* income from employment
-* Any income from partnerships
+* any income from partnerships
-* Any income from trusts
+* any income from trusts

 The following are available:

-* Any income from bank or building society interest
+* any income from bank or building society interest
-* Any income from dividends
+* any income from dividends
-* Any Gift Aid contributions they have made
+* any Gift Aid contributions they have made

 Note: Any information currently provided via the existing Self Assessment process If a customer needs to report information to HMRC that is not yet supported under MTD, they will need to complete a Self Assessment tax return.